nephlm/folio/README.md

 ## Considerations

-Desing goals and considerations for this project.
+Design goals and considerations for this project.

 ### Supported Markdown

 The supported markdown will be extremely limited.
 At first probably limited to:

 * headers (atx style (1-6 #))
-* span emphasis (italics, bold, etc)
+* span emphasis (italics, bold, strikethrough, inline comments, super and sub script, etc)
+* typographical transformation
+    * quotes
+    * mdash
+    * ellipses
 * Links
     * Inline definition only
     * Do I need this?
 This is for making PDF to send to POD services, by definition it won't be clickable.
 I guess it will create a clickable link in a PDF, but that isn't use case we're trying to solve for.
     * However ultimately we'd like one build system that will build the POD pdf as well as the .mobi (epub, etc) ebook and those will have clickable links.
+* block quotes.
 * Lists are a likely addition but not part of MVP.
-* block quotes are also likely additions, but not part of the initial MVP.

 ### Special Characters